dotnet/tye/samples/voting/README.md

 - [Create an Azure container registry using the Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) or you can use your public [docker hub account](https://hub.docker.com/)

+- You can use managed service instances for both `redis` and `postgres` datastore.
+For e.g :

+    - `redis` : *Azure Cache for Redis*
+    - `postgres`: *Azure Database for PostgreSQL*

+    Or you can use the following steps to deploy the respective datastores in the Kubernetes cluster itself.

 - `Redis` can be deployed using the below command :

     ```